LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

       within a plant
     images: []
     title: 'Overhead Conveyor and Monorail Systems '
+  - body: |-
+      * **Modular Design**
+        * The Niko manual overhead conveyors are designed to suit any existing working environment and they can be changed or extended at a later date, should production requirements change.
+The modular nature makes them ideal for jobbing powder-coating lines.

+      * **Environmentally Friendly **
+        * These manual overhead conveyors have a low carbon footprint with the automated parts using minimal power and the manual parts using none at all.
+      * **Storage Space Utilised **
+        * Automatic switches change the manual overhead conveyor from a single track to side shifting dual tracks and allow flight bars to be grouped together and utilise storage space
+      * **Accurate, Repeatable Load Positioning**
+        * The tapered edges of the Niko profile track ensure that the load carrying trolleys run smoothly, meaning accurate, repetitive load positioning can be achieved throughout the whole manual overhead conveyor.
+      * **Integration with Lifting Equipment **
+        * The Niko manual overhead conveyor is designed to seamlessly integrate with Niko lightweight overhead cranes and lifting equipment through latching and transfer devices.
+This reduces the need for manual lifting where an overhead conveyor is loaded and unloaded.
+    title: Advantages
   - images:
       - imageAlt: overhead conveyor
         imageUrl: /img/overhead_conveyor_ex_1.jpg